ehaselwanter/virtualbox-sdn/README.md

 # Software Defined Networking Environment with Trema

+## Rational

+Explore OpenFlow in reproducible development environment.
+This box is based on Ubuntu and installs everything needed to get started with [Trema](http://trema.github.com/trema/) and complements this [trema turotial](http://trema-tutorial.heroku.com/)

 ## Install

-be sure to install vagrant from [[http://downloads.vagrantup.com/]], not the gem version!
+be sure to install vagrant from [[http://downloads.vagrantup.com/]], NOT the gem version!

 - install rvm and trust environment
 - `bundle install`